WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ??? info "Basic Concepts to Understand Experiments"

     Each model participating in CMIP7 will contribute results from the eight DECK experiments.
 These experiments are the only ones directly overseen by the [CMIP Panel][CMIPPanel], and together these constitute the ongoing (slowly evolving) “CMIP” activity.
 In addition to the DECK, each modeling group may choose to contribute to any of the [CMIP7 Community MIPs][CMIPMips].
 The CMIP panel identifies key experiments to be prioritized on different timelines through fast tracks.
-The first one is the AFT, which includes a set of Community MIP experiments endorsed by the CMIP panel to address specific needs.
+The first one is the AFT, which includes a set of Community MIP experiments chosen by the CMIP panel to address specific needs.

     MORE COMING SOON